-- The compensation zone is defined by the Unit Marking Scheme for Postgraduate Taught students, found in the Guide to the Taught Degree Regulations. - 14.
-PGT programmes can be compensated up to 30 credits for PG Diploma/ Masters and 15 credits for a PG Certificate.
-The number of credits compensated and those referred cannot exceed half the taught credits in total. - Compensation can only be applied up to the maximum amount specified in E14.
-Beyond this maximum threshold, the Examination Board will make a decision on which reassessment can be taken. - Schools can specify when a unit is not compensatable or when PSRB rules take precedent. - Compensated credit retains the original failed mark and this is used in the weighted average for the calculation of the final classification/ award. - 18.
+- 13. The compensation zone is defined by the Unit Marking Scheme for Postgraduate Taught students, found in the Guide to the Taught Degree Regulations. - 14.
+PGT programmes can be compensated up to 30 credits for PG Diploma/Masters and 15 credits for a PG Certificate.
+Please note that the total number of credits allowable for referral for a PG Diploma/Masters is 60, of which 30 can be compensated.
+For a PG

+- Certificate, the total number of credits allowable for referral is 30 credits, of which 15 can be compensated. - 15.
+Compensation can only be applied up to the maximum amount specified in E14.
+Beyond this maximum threshold, the Examination Board will make a decision on which reassessment can be taken. - 16.
+Schools can specify when a unit is not compensatable or when PSRB rules take precedence. - 17.
+Compensated credit retains the original failed mark and this is used in the weighted average for the calculation of the final classification/ award. - 18.
 Referral marks are compensatable.